 top of page

 Brothers Drake Meadery was established in 2007 in Worthington, Ohio when fewer than 40 meaderies existed in the United States.
 The origin of our namesake refers to the Drake brothers, Eric and Woody, who were creating mead well before one could readily find home brewing kits.
-Since then, we’ve grown up alongside the community around us; now offering a full bar, live music and of course, mead in the Short North Arts District.
+Since then, we’ve grown up alongside the community around us; from our first move to the Short North Arts District, becoming a hub for live music in the city to our most recent evolution to Grandview and a focus to produce more of our exciting flavors for our expanding state and national customer base.

 We continue to fuel the growth of our community by educating our patrons through tours, demonstrations and dynamic collaborations with other local artisans.
 The Team at Brothers Drake Meadery is a pivotal part of how - and why - we do business.
 Local isn't just about the ingredients in our mead.
 It's the people around us that make and sell.
 When we support our team to work with fair wages and be a part of creating a local economy, we empower them to bring their skills and talents to a wider audience in a more effective way.